RiqqiAmru/motorkawanku-be/README.md

 -   [ ] there are log system for every action that is done by the user and admin, and can be seen by the admin

 ## DEV NOTE

+-   there are a register button in the welcome page (delete?) that [feat:admin]